millancore/lake/README.md

 <a href="https://codeclimate.com/github/millancore/lake/test_coverage"><img src="https://api.codeclimate.com/v1/badges/802c342410008cbd8c08/test_coverage" /></a>
 </p>

-Lake is a command line utility that allows you to dynamically create classes and methods and create your reflexes for testing.
+Lake is a command line utility that allows you to dynamically create classes and methods and create your reflexes for testing, also Lake can add methods to existing classes.

+One of the most powerful features of Lake is that it automatically adds **"use"** statements, lake can recognize internal PHP classes, project classes and those that are present as composer dependencies.

 ## Install